Which Cubic Graphs have Quadrangulated Spherical Immersions?: Quadrangulated Disks

 Given a quadrangulation of a disk $D$ by a graph $G$ we construct a {\it corresponding buffered quadrangulation} of a disk $D'$ having no vertices of degree 2 on $\partial D'$ as follows: Let the vertices of $G$ on $\partial D$ be $v_1, \ldots, v_n$, in that cyclic order.
 Copy the embedding of $G$ in $D$ into $D'^\circ$, place an $n$-cycle with vertices $v'_1, \ldots, v'_n$ , in that cyclic order, on $\partial D'$, and for each $i$ add an edge $v_1v'_1$ so as to form a ring of quadrangles incident to $\partial D'$; see Figure \ref{fig:buffer}.
 Observe that the respective degrees of the vertices of $G$ on $\partial D$ have now each increased by 1.

-We define the reduction $\rho(D)$ of a quadrangulation of a disk $D$ by a graph $G$ by analogy with reduction for a graph embedding in a closed surface.
-Thus, if $T$ is a transversal $W$ or is a transverse path $P$ having both ends on $\partial D$, then $T$ can be deleted by deleting all edges of $T$ and smoothing all resulting degree 2 vertices.
-We say the quadrangulation is {\it irreducible} if $G = \rho(G)$.
-We refer to a quadrangulation of $D$ as a {\it cubic quadrangulation} if every vertex in $D^\circ$ has degree 3 or 4 and every vertex in $\partial D$ has degree 2 or 3.
+Given a vertex $v$ of degree 2 with incident edges $uv$ and $vw$, to {\it smooth the vertex $v$} means to add an edge $uw$ and delete $v$ along with $uv$ and $vw$.
+Suppose disk $D$ is quadrangulated by graph $G$.
+If $T$ is a transversal $W$ or is a transverse path $P$ having both ends on $\partial D$, then $G$ can be simplified by deleting all edges of $T$ and smoothing all resulting degree 2 vertices; because $\partial D$ is covered by a cycle of $G$, the resulting embedding is still cellular.
+We refer to the cellular embedding $\rho(G)$ obtained by deleting all closed transverse walks in $G$ the {\it reduction of $G$}, and we say the quadrangulation is {\it irreducible} if $G = \rho(G)$.
+We refer to a quadrangulation of $D$ as a {\it quadrangulated immersion} if every vertex in $D^\circ$ has degree 3 or 4 and every vertex in $\partial D$ has degree 2 or 3.

-\begin{theorem} All irreducible cubic quadrangulations of a disk are isomorphic to one of the quadrangulations given in Figure \ref{fig:disks}, or to the buffered quadrangulation corresponding to one of those. \end{theorem}
+\begin{theorem} All irreducible quadrangulated immersions of a disk are isomorphic to one of the quadrangulations given in Figure \ref{fig:disks}, or to the buffered quadrangulation corresponding to one of those. \end{theorem}

 \begin{proof} Suppose disk $D$ is irreducibly quadrangulated by graph $G$.
 Let $b_2$ and $i_3$ be defined as above; by Proposition \ref{pr:b+i=4} these satisfy $b_2 + i_3 = 4$.
 Note that for each of the $i_3$ degree-3 vertices $v$ in $D^\circ$ there are three transverse paths with one end on $v$, and because the quadrangulation is irreducible, all edges in $G$ belong to one of these paths.
 The strategy of this proof is to study the way such transverse paths can be arranged in $D$.